hnakamur/rustc-deb/src/doc/nomicon/send-and-sync.md

 Not everything obeys inherited mutability, though.
 Some types allow you to multiply alias a location in memory while mutating it.
 Unless these types use synchronization to manage this access, they are absolutely not thread safe.
-Rust captures this with through the `Send` and `Sync` traits.
+Rust captures this through the `Send` and `Sync` traits.

 * A type is Send if it is safe to send it to another thread.
 * A type is Sync if it is safe to share between threads (`&T` is Send).

 Send and Sync are fundamental to Rust's concurrency story.
 As such, a substantial amount of special tooling exists to make them work right.
-First and foremost, they're [unsafe traits][].
-This means that they are unsafe to implement, and other unsafe code can  that they are correctly implemented.
+First and foremost, they're [unsafe traits].
+This means that they are unsafe to implement, and other unsafe code can assume that they are correctly implemented.
 Since they're *marker traits* (they have no associated items like methods), correctly implemented simply means that they have the intrinsic properties an implementor should have.
 Incorrectly implementing Send or Sync can